skynet-guide/docs/docs/discover/tools/index.en.md

 * Micro-managing and data visualization about the formed contracts.
 * Creating filters of hosts, according to geolocation, Sia version, SiaStats performance score, pricing and/or manual selection.
-* Detection of hosting farms and unsafe hosts, allowing cancelling contracts with them and/or filter them out.
-“Farms” represent multiple hosts sharing geolocation, most pprobably being controlled by the same opeprator.
-Centralization of hosts is problematic, as it implicates that redundant copies of the files are being stored in the same location (what defeats the purpose of the redundancy).
-It also exposes the renter to malicious hosts performing a sybil attack by denying acccess to files after controling a large enough number of hosts.
+* Detection of hosting farms and unsafe hosts, allowing canceling contracts with them and/or filter them out.
+“Farms” represent multiple hosts sharing geolocation, most probably being controlled by the same operator.
+Centralization of hosts is problematic, as it implicates that redundant copies of the files are being stored in the same location (which defeats the purpose of the redundancy).
+It also exposes the renter to malicious hosts performing a sybil attack by denying access to files after controlling a large enough number of hosts.

 > Ready-to-use binaries for Windows, MacOS and Linux can be downloaded here: https://github.com/hakkane84/Decentralizer-GUI/releases

-> Users of headless servers or preferring command line interfaces can use Decentralizer-CLI instead, which brings the same features: https://github.com/hakkane84/Decentralizer-CLI
+> Users of headless servers or preferring command-line interfaces can use Decentralizer-CLI instead, which brings the same features: https://github.com/hakkane84/Decentralizer-CLI

 ### [Siasync](https://github.com/tbenz9)
 Siasync is a utility that will monitor a folder and synchronize its contents to the Sia network.
 As new files are created or removed it will keep Sia in sync with the local source folder.
 Siasync also supports more advanced features like only syncing certain file extensions, or excluding certain file extensions, or archive mode which won’t delete files from Sia even if they are deleted locally.
 Best of all, it works on Windows, MacOS, and Linux.